Jaguar breaks with tradition, eyes mass market SUVs, sedans

 A Jaguar sports sedan, due to be launched in 2015, will be the first to feature the new technology.
 It will also be the first car to use engines from JLR's new engine plant in nearby Wolverhampton.

-Next up will be Jaguar's first ever sports crossover vehicle, called the C-X17, also featuring an aluminium frame, which is being showcased at the Frankfurt car show this week.
+Next up will be Jaguar's first ever sports crossover vehicle, called the C-X17, also featuring an aluminum frame, which is being showcased at the Frankfurt car show this week.

 "The inherent flexibility of this all-new technology will enable the Jaguar Land Rover business to not only enter but aggressively compete in exciting new segments, creating new markets for both brands," JLR's Chief Executive Ralf Speth said.